-The Board of Directors further adopted the following additional categorical standards for determining director independence on February 23, 2005, which were reviewed, amended and restated on February 20, 2007, and further reviewed, amended and restated on November 6, 2018.
+The Board of Directors further adopted the following additional categorical standards for determining director independence on February 23, 2005, which were amended and restated on February 20, 2007, November 6, 2018, and August 8, 2019.

 - An independent director does not directly or indirectly beneficially own more than 10% of any class of Globe Life Inc.’s equity securities.

 - If a Globe Life Inc. director is an executive officer of another company in which Globe Life Inc. owns a common stock interest in excess of 5% of total shareholder's equity, or where the other company owns a common stock interest in Globe Life Inc. in excess of 5% of total shareholder's equity, the director is not independent.